Introduction¶

 already executing background task.

-method causes a running
+For IterationFuture, the cancel method causes a running

 background task to abort on the next iteration.
 No further results

-are received after calling cancel
+are received after calling cancel.

-method causes a running
+For ProgressFuture, the cancel method causes a running

-progress results are received after calling cancel
+progress results are received after calling cancel.

 In all cases, a future may only be cancelled if its state is one of WAITING

-.
+or EXECUTING.
 Attempting to cancel a future in another state will raise a

-immediately puts the future into
+RuntimeError.
+Calling cancel immediately puts the future into

-state, and the state is updated to CANCELLED
+CANCELLING state, and the state is updated to CANCELLED once the future has

 finished executing.
 No results or exception information are received from a

-state.
+future in CANCELLING state.
 A cancelled future will never reach FAILED

 state, and will never record information from a background task exception that

-occurs after the cancel
+occurs after the cancel call.

 Stopping the executor¶

-Like the various future classes, a TraitsExecutor
+Like the various future classes, a TraitsExecutor also has a state trait, of

-.
+type ExecutorState.
 This state is one of the following:

-The executor is running and accepting task submissions.
+RUNNINGThe executor is running and accepting task submissions.

-The user has requested that the executor stop, but there are still running futures associated with this executor.
+STOPPINGThe user has requested that the executor stop, but there are still running futures associated with this executor.
 An executor in

-The executor has stopped, and all futures associated with this executor have finished.
+STOPPINGstate will not accept new task submissions.STOPPEDThe executor has stopped, and all futures associated with this executor have finished.
 An executor in this state cannot be used to submit new tasks, and cannot be restarted.

-object is no longer needed (for example at application
+Once a TraitsExecutor object is no longer needed (for example at application

-method may be called.
+shutdown time), its stop method may be called.
 This cancels all current

-executing or waiting futures, puts the executor into STOPPING
+executing or waiting futures, puts the executor into STOPPING state and then

 returns.

-Once all futures reach CANCELLED
+Once all futures reach CANCELLED state, an executor in STOPPING state moves

-state.
+into STOPPED state.
 If the executor owns its worker pool, that worker pool is

-shut down immediately before moving into STOPPED
+shut down immediately before moving into STOPPED state.

 It’s advisable to stop the executor explicitly and wait for it to reach

-state before exiting an application using it.
+STOPPING state before exiting an application using it.